Sonic the Hedgehog (film): Prior efforts

 Development for a film adaptation of the Sonic the Hedgehog video game franchise began in 1993 during production of DIC Entertainment's television show Adventures of Sonic the Hedgehog.
 Michealene Risley, the newly appointed consumer products director who helped license Sonic for Adventures, negotiated with several Hollywood producers.
 Sega of America CEO Tom Kalinske was wary of damaging the brand, citing the commercial and critical failures of the Super Mario Bros.
 (1993) and Street Fighter (1994) films.
 Despite Kalinske's concerns, Sega was enthusiastic.
 In August 1994, Sega struck a development deal with Metro-Goldwyn-Mayer and Trilogy Entertainment Group, with Pen Densham as executive producer.

 MGM and Sega hired Richard Jefferies, an associate of Risley from her days at Marvel Comics, to write a film treatment.
 At the time, Sega was developing the video game Sonic X-treme (which was canceled in late 1996) for its next console, the Sega Saturn, and asked Jefferies to feature the Saturn in the screenplay.
 Jefferies' treatment, Sonic: Wonders of the World, was submitted in May 1995.
 While the draft received a positive response among MGM and Sega executives, Sega COO Shinobu Toyoda suggested Kalinske replace Robotnik with a meaner villain.
 MGM canceled the project after a failed attempt to revive it at DreamWorks.
 Jefferies suggested that the film was scrapped as both Sega and MGM wanted a higher share of the profits, while Densham said it followed creative differences between Sega and Trilogy.

 During the late 1990s, Ben Hurst attempted to revive and properly conclude the animated Sonic the Hedgehog television series, in which he worked as a writer.
 After failing to tell the conclusion in an Archie Sonic Super Special comic, and after being dissuaded from attempting to continue the series as a network show during an interview with Robby London, a DIC Entertainment executive, he decided to pursue telling the rest of the animated series' story in a feature film.
 London put Hurst in contact with a Sega executive interested in the idea.
 Hurst was contacted by Ken Penders, writer of the Archie Comics' Sonic the Hedgehog comic book series, who had been alerted of Hurst's plans.
 Though Hurst told him his strategy and offered to include him in his effort, Penders allegedly told Sega that Hurst was trying to co-opt the franchise, leading Sega to dismiss Hurst and his proposal.
-Hurst would attempt to get the movie made once more from 2005 to 2006, but this ultimately fell through.
+Hurst would attempt to get the film made once more from 2005 to 2006, but this ultimately fell through.

 In September 2003, Penders pitched his own concept for a Sonic film, Sonic Armageddon.
-In Penders's words, the movie would have been an origin story and a series reset, resolving the plot threads which began in the animated Sonic show and continued in Archie's comic series.
+In Penders's words, the film would have been an origin story and a series reset, resolving the plot threads which began in the animated Sonic show and continued in Archie's comic series.
 The project was dropped in 2007 due to a corporate upheaval and the death of Sega licensing manager Robert Leffler, who had supported Penders.